MayurDeshmukh10/CaaS/readme.md

 - Adaptive Huffman Decompression algorithm is implemented and deployed on the Openwhisk Serverless Framework.
 - CaaS provides support for decompression of TXT Files and Programming Files(e.g.: .cpp, .py, .java, .js, etc).

-##### NOTE: As the implemented Text Compression and Decompression is lossless, the input to the decompression interface must be the text file compressed with the text_compression interface.
+##### NOTE: As the implemented Text Compression and Decompression is lossless, the input to the `text_decompression` interface must be the text file compressed with the `text_compression` interface.

 #### Usage: